Where it all began…

-Not knowing a thing about his destination Gus endured a six week boat to Melbourne before being taken by train to an immigration camp at Puckapunyal – an Army training barracks in Northern Victoria.
+My father, Agostino Postregna or “Gus” as he was known, arrived in Melbourne on August 2, 1952 with a suitcase his only possession.
+From the small town of Postregna high in Italy’s Northern mountains, Gus set-out to forge a new life in Australia.
+A new life he hoped would support his family who had faced many hardships during and after World War Two when money and food were scarce.
+Not knowing a thing about his destination, Gus endured a six-week boat journey to Melbourne before being taken by train to an immigration camp at Puckapunyal – an Army training barracks in Northern Victoria.
 He would spend the next six months of his life working in a number of different jobs at the barracks.
 The days were hot and the nights cold and his single blanket was never enough to keep the cold or homesickness at bay.

 Hoping to find his brothers work, Gus visited a fellow Northern Italian friend who had been asking him to visit her on her egg farm in Keysborough for many months.
 Tragically, soon after their visit, his friend was killed when hit by a car while walking to a party.
 With no-one to look after her hen farm – Gus and his younger brothers Damiano and Giuliano found themselves chicken farmers.

 Not knowing a thing about chicken farming they learnt fast and when not collecting, grading and delivering eggs for sale all around Melbourne they were building new barns to house more hens.
 Of course, chicken farming is a 7-day business as productive laying hens lay daily and need feeding, water and eggs collected so the work didn’t stop on weekends or holidays.
 At times it was very busy with Gus’s wife Alma collecting eggs while their children were sleeping on the collection trolley.